 • Libraries Workshops – local workshops on getting started with research tools from Mendeley to Jupyter and research practices from literature searching to data management

-• Hackathons and workshops on reproducible science – check back for details to come!
+• Hackathons and workshops on reproducible science - find events on the Libraries calendar

-• Open Science Symposium 2019 – 2nd annual symposium bringing together researchers, funders, publishers, and tool developers to discuss the challenges and opportunities of open research.
+• Open Science Symposium: Each fall we host a symposium bringing together researchers, funders, publishers, and tool developers to discuss the challenges and opportunities of open research.
 Program and video of talks available online for OSS2018 (video: https://osf.io/54gue/) and OSS 2019 (video: https://osf.io/f6gkw/)

-• AIDR 2019: AI for Data Discovery and Reuse: First hosted in 2019 as an NSF-funded conference aiming to find innovative solutions to accelerate the dissemination and reuse of scientific data in the data science revolution.
+• AIDR: Artificial Intelligence for Data Discovery and Reuse: First hosted in 2019 as an NSF-funded conference aiming to find innovative solutions to accelerate the dissemination and reuse of scientific data in the data science revolution.
 In 2020, a 1-day symposium version will be held on May 11, 2020 (postponed due to COVID-19).

 • Love Data Week – an international celebration of data each February.